der3318/MachineDiscovery/B03902015/README.txt

 		Optional, since there mihgt not be an answer file

-The process will generate "./pred.txt" according to the given test data and it takes about 30 minutes and at most 4G RAM
+The process will generate "./pred.txt" according to the given test data and it takes about 3 hours and at most 4G RAM